-The key governmental body for promoting and financing companies is Austria Wirtschaftsservice GmbH (AWS).
+The key governmental body for assisting and financing companies is Austria Wirtschaftsservice GmbH (AWS).
 It supports companies throughout all phases of growth.

-AWS’s promotional activities are aimed towards small and medium-sized enterprises, start-up companies, innovative, technology-oriented companies, production-related service providers, industrial firms, investors and equity capital seekers.
+AWS’s assistance is aimed at small and medium-sized enterprises, start-up companies, innovative, technology-oriented companies, production-related service providers, industrial firms, investors and equity capital seekers.

-Support is provided to companies throughout all phases of growth: from foundation via growth to international expansion.
-Promotion takes the form of assumption of liabilities, procurement of low-price ERP loans, various subsidies as well as consulting.
+Support is provided to companies throughout all phases of growth: from foundation and development to international expansion.
+Aid takes the form of assumption of liabilities, procurement of low-price ERP loans, various subsidies as well as consulting.

 The Austrian Public Employment Service (AMS) provides free recruitment support for entrepreneurs and also advises them about grants for their businesses.
 The AMS website has a separate service area for entrepreneurs.

 One of the main tasks of the Federal Ministry of Economy, Family and Youth (BMWFJ) lies in setting framework requirements that aid the structural enhancement, development and growth of companies, promote innovation and new technologies, simplify enterprise start-up and guarantee open market access.
 The BMWFJ strives to create a business-friendly environment, thereby continuing to improve the international competitiveness of companies located in Austria.
 A comprehensive range of information for companies is provided on the BMWFJ website.